JonasBonno/docker-ftb-revelation/3.4.0/README.md

 NOTE: In compliance with Mojang "End User License Agreement", you will need to agree to the EULA in order to run your own Minecraft server.
 By using this container you acknowledge the EULA!
 If you do not agree, then you are not permitted to use this container! https://account.mojang.com/documents/minecraft_eula

-This Dockerfile will always download latest build of Feed The Beast Revelation when building.
-The releases on hub.docker.com are build when a new stable release is available from Feed The Beast.

 The worldname must be the default "world".
 Settings will reset when upgrading.
 Access the console to op and whitelist.